isomerpages/obs-oac/_about/Overview.md

 development to safety compliance and sector promotion, our website offers a wealth of knowledge to support the growth and transformation of the OAE sector.
-Explore our resources and stay informed about the latest happenings in Singapore outdoor education scene.</p>
+Explore our resources and stay informed about the latest happenings in Singapore's outdoor education scene.</p>
 <hr>
 <h3>Initiative by the OAE Council</h3>
 <p>The OAE Council hopes to continuously inspire the spirit of learning and